new-day-international/development/README.md

         vagrant up

+This will create (if needed) a VirtualBox VM, then start it, then run `vagrant provision`.

 1. Edit your host file to point to the VM.
 You want a line like this:

     	172.16.42.42	localdev.lightnet.is